longmaker2/mobile-app_group12/flavour_fiesta/README.md

 ## Getting Started

-To get started with our projects, follow these steps:
+To get started with our project, follow these steps:

 1. Clone the repository: